 A: EYH is associated on a national level with Techbridge Girls, an award-winning leader and innovator in informal STEM education that champions equity in STEM and fair access to economic opportunity.
 Since 2000, Techbridge Girls has trained over 7,000 girls, 20,000 educators, 1,400 family members, and 1,000 volunteers.

 Q: Who is eligible to participate in EYH Chicago?

 A: We invite all girls in grades 6-8 to register for our annual conference.
 While in usual years registration is only open to Chicago area residents, for 2022’s virtual conference we welcome any student to join regardless of location.

 Q: When does registration open?

-A: Conference and workshop registration is currently OPEN.
+A: Conference and workshop registration will open in early 2022.
 We encourage you to register early to secure your spot for the conference!

 Q: How do I register for the conference?

 A: Students can register directly on this website HERE.
 After completing the registration process you’ll receive a confirmation email.

 Q: I am a teacher and would like to register my entire class.
 Can I do this?